BorgwardtLab/proteinshake/docs/source/notes/quickstart.rst

 To get started, follow the `installation instructions <https://torch-pdb.readthedocs.io/en/latest/modules/datasets.html>`_.

-Loading a dataset is one in one line:
+Loading a dataset is a one-liner.
+Here we download the set of experimentally-validated structures that have a known Gene-Ontology classification:

 .. code-block:: python